Sri Bhagavan Ramana Maharshi

-This lineage represents the union of the teaching and wisdom of Sri Ramana Maharshi and his eternal eternal master the Holy Mountain Arunachala Siva combined with the eternal grace of the Kaśyapa lineage infused with the divine love, wisdom, and teaching of Maha Sri Sri Sri Vijayeswari Devi better known as Sri Amma Karunamayi—the saint and avatar whose birth was prophesized by Sri Ramana Maharshi.
+This lineage is a simple teaching.
+It does not represent a religion our religious belief system.
+It is simply devoted to sharing the profound teaching and presence of Sri Bhagavan Ramana Maharshi and Sri Amma Karunamayi.
+It represents two ancient gotras—Śiva and Kaśyapa. Śiva is the divine energy that destroys all that is false and Kaśyapa is all of creation—the living truth that reveals the vast emptiness in the core of your being free of all forms of suffering.
+It represents the union of the teaching and wisdom of Sri Ramana Maharshi and his eternal eternal master the Holy Mountain Arunachala Siva combined with the eternal grace, wisdom, love of Maha Sri Sri Sri Vijayeswari Devi better known as Sri Amma Karunamayi—the saint and avatar whose birth was prophesied by Sri Ramana Maharshi.

-This teaching supports a radical dynamic shift in your consciousness from the limitations of your mind to the vast indescribable freedom of your heart—not as some esoteric or conceptual knowledge, but rather, as your own direct discovery of this freedom that can only be explained by your own direct experience.
+Śiva Kaśyapa is simply a catalyst for your own direct realization of your natural happiness.
+It provides the essential support for seeing through the powerful movements of your mind that cause fear, anxiety, stress, frustration, anger, and many other forms of suffering as you move through your life.
+It supports a radical shift in your consciousness from the limitations of your mind to the vast indescribable freedom of your heart—not as some esoteric or conceptual knowledge, but rather, as your own direct discovery of this indescribable happiness that can only be explained by your own direct experience.

-This teaching is also known as the mountain path—the fastest most direct route to the freedom known as enlightenment and the most difficult climb.
-It is a very simple teaching that supports a dynamic shift from the suffering nature of your mind to the peace and freedom of your heart, but due to the resilience of the ego and genetic mind it is also recognized as the steepest most challenging climb—a ruthless sacred fire.
+This teaching is also known as the mountain path—the fastest most direct route to the freedom known as enlightenment.
+It is a very simple teaching that supports a radical dynamic shift from the suffering nature of your mind to the peace and freedom of your heart.

 The core teaching is satsang, meditation, and mantra.
 The primary yogas are: Jnana Yoga (Divine Knowledge), Bhakti Yoga, (Divine Devotion), Ashtanga Yoga (Meditation), and Karma Yoga (Selfless Service).
 Kosi provides a silent initiation into these four primary yogas during satsangs, retreats, and programs.